Dualities in the theory of accessible categories: Introduction

+of the 2-category of $\alpha$-accessible $\V$-categorias with $\alpha$-small limits (Corollary~\ref{bi-inv}).
+All these examples, and more, are discussed in Section~\ref{examples-duality}.

+A more general duality theorem can be achieved using the theory of {\em companions} developed in~\cite{LT22:limits}; this is done in Chapter 6 of the author's PhD thesis~\cite{Ten22:phd}.
+In that more general framework one can also capture Hu's duality between the 2-category of {\em weakly locally finitely presentable} categories (that is, finitely accessible categories with products) and that of exact categories with enough projectives~\cite{Hu1992:book}; as well as Hu and Tholen's duality between the 2-category of {\em locally finitely polypresentable} categories (that is, finitely accessible categories with wide pullbacks) and that of finitely complete {\em quasi-free} categories~\cite{HT96qc:articolo}.
+The approach with companions, however, would make the theory much more technical (and triple the number of pages needed to prove it); therefore, since Theorem~\ref{psi-duality} is already quite general, it seemed best to treat the only the weakly sound case in this paper and redirect the reader to~\cite{Ten22:phd} for the more general setting.

-{\bf Outline.} In Section~\ref{gen-sett} we give the relevant background notions on enrichment, we recall some results on colimit types and companions from \cite{LT22:limits}, and then set the main assumptions that $\Psi$ and $\mt C$ need to satisfy to obtain a duality theorem.
-Next, in Section~\ref{duality1}, we introduce the notion of $\mt C$-virtually $\alpha$-continuous functor, generalizing those of finitely multicontinuous and polycontinuous functor, which will be important in the proof of the main Theorems~\ref{psi-duality} and~\ref{duality-hom}.
+{\bf Outline.} In Section~\ref{gen-sett} we give the relevant background notions on enrichment, and we recall some results on free cocompletions, soundness, and accessibility.
+Next, in Section~\ref{duality1}, we introduce the 2-categories and the 2-functors involved in the duality theorem and then prove the main result in Theorem~\ref{psi-duality}.

-Section~\ref{examples-duality} is devoted to examples.
-We first deduce a general theorem for a weakly sound class of weights $\Psi$ (Theorem~\ref{main-sound}) and then treat several examples covering the wekly locally presentable and locally polypresentable case.
-Finally, in Section~\ref{Scott-V} we extend the duality involving the 2-category of finitely accessible $\V$-categories to an adjunction between the 2-category of accessible $\V$-categories with filtered colimits and that of $\V$-topoi.
+Section~\ref{examples-duality} is devoted to examples; here we select specific weakly sound classes of weights and explain how the duality theorem can specialize to them.
+Finally, in Section~\ref{Scott-V} we extend the duality involving the 2-category of finitely accessible $\V$-categories, proven as Theorem~\ref{finacc-presh}, to a 2-adjunction between the 2-category of accessible $\V$-categories with filtered colimits and that of $\V$-topoi.

-{\bf Acknowledgments.} I would like to thank Steve Lack for the many helpful comments and suggestions on a preliminary version of this paper, which ended up being a chapter of my PhD thesis~\cite{Ten22:phd}.
-Thanks also to Ivan Di Liberti for suggesting to generalize the Scott adjunction to the enriched context.
-Finally, I acknowledge with gratitude the support of an International Macquarie University Research Excellence Scholarship and the Grant agency of the Czech republic under the grant 22-02964S.
+{\bf Acknowledgements.} I would like to thank Steve Lack for the many helpful comments and suggestions on a preliminary version of this paper, which ended up being a chapter of my PhD thesis~\cite{Ten22:phd}.
+Thanks also to Ivan Di Liberti for suggesting to generalize the Scott adjunction to the enriched context, and to the anonymous referee for making suggestions that improved the readability of the paper.
+Finally, I acknowledge with gratitude the support of the EPSRC, under the grant EP/X027139/1, and of the Grant Agency of the Czech Republic, under the grant 22-02964S.